-Labor Day Weekend signifies the end of summer to most New Yorkers (even though the technical end of the season isn’t until September 20, but who’s counting), and most want to end it with a bang!
-And what better way to make the most of your three-day weekend than with a quick day trip?
+Memorial Day Weekend signifies the start of summer to most New Yorkers (even though the technical beginning of the season isn’t until June 21, but who’s counting), and most want to kick it off with a bang!
+And what better way to make the most of your three-day weekend than with one of these quick day trips from NYC?

 Here are 10 ideas for where to go when you want to get out of the city, for one day only.
 And thanks to all our Instagram followers for their great suggestions!